 If written properly, this section is a job seeker's greatest tool.
 This section must motivate the employer to read the rest of your resume.
 Include a three or four-line summary of your salient skills and qualifications for the position you seek.

 With the explosion of Internet recruiting, employers increasingly rely on keyword searches as the basis of electronic candidate identification and screening.
-Thoughtful choice of a comprehensive list of job-relevant traits, skills and competencies can quickly elevate your resume to the top of the pile.
+A thoughtful choice of relevant traits, skills and competencies can quickly elevate your resume to the top of the pile.

 Do your homework.
-Know upfront the skills and competencies important to the position you seek.
+Know upfront the skills and competencies that are important in the position you seek.
 Then, write your summary to demonstrate that your skills and experiences match that profile.
 Show how your skills can be used to solve their problems and improve the employer's bottom-line.

-The most effective summaries are targeted on one career goal.
-If you have more than one possible objective, consider drafting different versions.
+The most effective summaries target one career goal.
+If you have more than one possible objective, consider drafting different versions of this section.
 Fill your summary with key words related to your career field.
 Your profile can also be supplemented with a bulleted "Key Skills" section, which provides an easy-to-read listing of your core capabilities.

-Your resume should document your employment history for the past 10-15 years, telling where you worked, for whom, at what location and in what capacity.
+Your resume should document your employment history for the past 10-15 years by telling where you worked, for whom, at what location, and in what capacity.
 Yet your professional history should include much more than a copy of your general job description.
-In the increasingly competitive world economy, firms seek candidates with specific job skills and varied accomplishments.
+In the increasingly competitive global economy, firms seek candidates with specific job skills and varied accomplishments.
 For each position you have held, consider (and document):

 a) The types

 of challenges you faced

 Each line of your work history should begin with a strong action verb.
 Use short, powerful phrases rather than long blocks of text.
 State each accomplishment and how it benefited your employer.
 Your resume should document what you: